You are here

 NGU is usually passed by exchanging body fluids during vaginal (frontal), anal, or oral sex.

 Untreated bacterial NGU may cause complications such as epididymitis or reactive arthritis.
 If NGU is caused by chlamydia or gonorrhea, the untreated infection can cause pain and swelling in one or both testicles and may result in infertility.
-As well, the bacteria or virus that causes NGU can cause complications in women.
-Sexual partners of men with NGU also need to be tested and treated.
+As well, the bacteria or virus that causes NGU can cause complications in females.
+Sexual partners of males with NGU also need to be tested and treated.

 Tests and Diagnosis

 Diagnosis of NGU requires an exam and testing by your health care provider.

 NGU is treated with antibiotics, which usually work very well to cure the infection.
 It is important to take all the medication as directed, even if you start to feel better.
 Go back to your health care provider if you still have symptoms after you finish your medication.

 If you have NGU, you will be asked who you had sex with in the past 2 months (60 days).
 Anyone you have had sex with in the past two months will need to be tested and treated.
 Partners are almost always treated whether they have symptoms or not.
 If you have not had sex in the past two months, your last partner should be tested.

 There are a few ways you can tell partners about STI testing.
 Some people want to tell partners in person, others want to tell partners anonymously.
 You can talk to your health care provider about what ways might work best for you.